 Adult Basic Education (ABE) courses and programs help you, as an adult learner, to prepare for post-secondary studies and the workplace.
 ABE programs offered through OL are designed by the Ministry of Advanced Education and are similar to ABE programs offered by other BC post-secondary institutions.
-And BC residents can take ABE programs without paying tuition!
+If you are a BC resident, you can take ABE programs without paying tuition.

 An adult learner in the context of ABE means a person who is either at least 19 years of age or who is 18 years of age and has been out of the public school system a minimum of 12 months.

 BC residents do not pay tuition, only fees.
 If you are not a BC resident or have questions about applicable fees, contact Student Services.

 OL ABE Programs

 - BC Adult Graduation Diploma (Grade 12 equivalency)